 Signing Requirements (Chapter 201D, Section 2): Must be signed by the principal in the presence of two (2) adult witnesses (who must also sign the proxy).

-Additional Information: Before signing the proxy alongside the agent, the principal should make sure their agent has a thorough understanding of the duties and responsibilities required of them per Mass.
-Section 5, Chapter 201D, as well as important information in how they can use the proxy, which includes:
+Additional Information: Before signing the proxy alongside the agent, the principal should make sure their agent has a thorough understanding of the duties and responsibilities required of them per Chapter 201D, Section 5, as well as important information on how they can use the proxy, which includes:

 - The agent is required to make decisions in line with the principal’s wishes.
 In the case that the principal did not strictly outline their wishes for a certain topic, the agent needs to make a decision that they believe would be what the principal would want.